Extending to a model structure is not a first-order property: Centers

 \begin{lemma} Every model structure on $\C$ gives a choice of centers. \end{lemma}

-\begin{proof} Suppose that $A$ and $A'$ are two cofibrant fibrant objects in the same weak equivalence class in $\CC$.
-Then in the homotopy category of $\CC$ they are isomorphic, so there are morphisms $A \rto A'$ and $A' \rto A$ in $\C$.
-As $\C$ is skeletal, this means that $A = A'$, and each weak equivalence class has a unique cofibrant fibrant object.
-We define $\chi(A) = A^{cf}$, the cofibrant fibrant object in the same weak equivalence class as $A$, so $\chi$ is well-defined and satisfies the first condition for a choice of centers.
+\begin{proof} Let $\CC$ be any model structure on $\C$.
+We define $\chi(A) = A^{cf}$, the bifibrant object in the same weak equivalence class as $A$; this is unique by Lemma~\ref{uniqueness} so $\chi$ is well-defined and satisfies the first condition for a choice of centers.
 To check the second one, let $A^c$ be a cofibrant replacement of $A$ and $A^f$ be a fibrant replacement of $A$; then we have a diagram

 in $\CC_{we}$.
-By Lemma~\ref{s2of3}, $\CC_{we}$ satisfies (S2OF3), so the square
+By Proposition~\ref{s2of3}, $\CC_{we}$ is decomposable, so the square

 must also be in $\CC_{we}$. \end{proof}